MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     ```
     Sync-NAVTenant -ServerInstance  "[server_instance_name]" -Tenant "[tenant_ID]" -Mode ConvertToSharedSchema
     ```
+    When the sync process finishes, the database has been converted.

+You can now begin the manage tenants of the database.
+If you do not have a multitenant deployment, there is basically no change in the way you manage a tenant compared to before the conversion.
+If you have a multitenant deployment, there are changes some fundemental changes to support the introduction of new tenant database concept, there are several new PowerShell cmdlets
+that you can use the
 ## See Also
 [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)
 [Migrating to Multitenancy](Migrating-to-Multitenancy.md)